Think-aloud interviews: A tool for exploring student statistical reasoning: Case studies

 To our surprise, all nine students who answered this question during think-aloud interviews got it wrong, claiming that the sampling distribution of the mean with \(n=5\) should be graph C in Figure~\ref{fig:study-time}.
-Several interpreted graph C, which has few visible bars because the sampling distribution has small variance, to mean there were fewer samples displayed in the histogram; one student commented that ``small \(n\) means few bars.''
-They then concluded that a sampling distribution with \(n=5\) contains only 5 samples and hence matches graph C; one student admitted to not thinking about the average at all, just the distribution of the data.
+No students appeared to use the idea of normality of sampling distributions in their reasoning for this question, and only one student noted that variance should decrease with increasing sample size in a sampling distribution (Student 1).
+No others indicated paying attention to variability.
+Three students confused the sample size with the number of bars in the histogram, with one student commenting that ``small \(n\) means few bars'' (Student 2) and then concluding that a sampling distribution with \(n=5\) should have the fewest bars (graph C).
+Another student admitted, in the retrospective portion of the interview, to not having thought about the sample average at all, just the distribution of the sample (Student 3).
 This suggested the question was not capturing the reasoning it was intended to capture: students were selecting histograms by matching \(n\) to the number of bars, not necessarily by reasoning about the variance of the \emph{mean} of samples of varying sizes.
-This is related to a previously-studied misconception that students mistake the bars in a histogram as points in a dataset \citep{Kaplan:2014vf, boels2019histogramreview}.
-Additionally, two of the nine students commented that the population should be normally distributed and hence selected graph A as the population distribution, arguing that it was the most symmetric.
+This is related to a previously-studied misconception, of which we were unaware, that students mistake the bar heights in a histogram as the observed values in a dataset, and the number of bars as the number of observations \citep{Kaplan:2014vf, boels2019histogramreview}.
+Additionally, two of the nine students commented that the population should be normally distributed and hence selected graph A as the population distribution, arguing that it was the most symmetric (Students 2 and 4).
+Previous research has also identified students incorrectly thinking that distributions besides sampling distributions should have characteristics of the normal distribution \citep{noll2015proper}.

-While all nine students got the question wrong by using genuinely incorrect reasoning, we could not interpret their answers to indicate that they do not understand the variance of the mean---their mistakes were in the interpretation of histograms of sampling distributions, and possibly in their belief that populations must be normally distributed.
-Reasoning about sampling distributions largely did not enter into their answers.
-In this case, understanding histograms is an auxiliary skill required to answer the question correctly, but the question writers did not think of the question as assessing understanding of histograms until after the think-aloud interviews.